 Integrated Boost Regulator

 Many alternative active rectifier controllers use a charge pump to power the gate driver.
-These solutions often cannot provide strong gate charging current and a regulated output voltage, limiting the frequency range and performance of continuous rectification.
-The LT8672’s integrated boost regulator provides a tightly regulated gate driver voltage with strong gate driver current.
+These solutions often cannot provide strong gate charging current and a regulated output voltage, which limits the frequency range and performance of continuous rectification.
+The LT8672’s integrated boost regulator provides a tightly regulated gate driver voltage with a strong gate driver current.

-The LT8672 is able to rectify high frequency AC ripple on automotive supplies.
-It uses an integrated boost regulator to drive a MOSFET for ultrafast response during continuous rectification, an improvement over charge pump solutions.
-It provides rectification and reverse input protection with low power dissipation and an ultra-wide operational range (desirable for cold crank) in a tiny 10-lead MSOP package.
+The LT8672 active rectifier controller is able to rectify high frequency ac ripple on automotive supplies.
+It uses an integrated boost regulator to drive a MOSFET for ultrafast response during continuous rectification, which is an improvement over charge pump solutions.
+It provides rectification and reverse input protection with low power dissipation and an ultrawide operational range (desirable for cold crank) in a tiny 10-lead MSOP package.
 In addition, the LT8672’s active protection has a number of advantages over Schottky diode designs, such as minimal power dissipation and a small, predictable, regulated 20 mV voltage drop.
 The LT8672 also includes features to satisfy supply rail requirements in automotive environments: